bloomberg/chromium.bb/src/trusted/validator/x86/testing/enuminsts/README_scons.txt

     scons-out/opt-linux-x86-32/staging/enuminst

-Some suggestions on running enuminst: enuminst --legal=nacl --legal=ragel
+Some suggestions on running enuminst: enuminst --legalnacl --legal=nacl --legal=ragel
-    Compare lengths of instructions that decode for both nacl and R-DFA.
+    Compare lengths of instructions that decode for nacl.
-    As of June 2012 there were about 4953178 instructions for which the decoders disagreed on length in the 64-bit case, and none for 32-bit.
-    Note that, as enuminst is not careful about how it enumerates instructions, there are a huge number of duplicates in this count.
+    Filters out most NaCl illegal instructions.

   enuminst --illegal=nacl --legal=ragel --print=ragel
-    Identifies instructions decoded by R-DFA but not by nacl As of June 2012 there were about 1300 of these for 64-bit.
+    Identifies instructions legal for R-DFA but not nacl.

-  enuminst --legal=nacl --illegal=ragel --print=nacl
+  enuminst --nacllegal --legal=nacl --illegal=ragel --print=nacl
-    Identifies instructions decoded by nacl but not by R-DFA As of June 2012 there were about 6000000 of these for 64-bit.
+    Identifies instructions legal for nacl but not R-DFA.

 The NaCl validator supports a partial-validation mode, which for a a single instruction determines if it could or could not appear in a legal Native Client module.
 Instructions such as "ret" can never appear in a valid NaCl module, and are rejected.
 Instructions such as "jmp *%eax" can appear, so  they are accepted.

-When R-DFA supports a partial-validation mode, checking if a single instruction might be legal (ignoring inter-instruction rules) these tests should be useful:

-  enuminst --nacllegal --legal=nacl --illegal=ragel --print=ragel
-      Prints instructions accepted by NaCl but not R-DFA

-  enuminst --nacllegal --legal=ragel --illegal=nacl print=nacl
-      Prints instructions legal for R-DFA but not NaCl.
-      Currently, no problems!

-  enuminst --nacl --ragel
-      Compares instruction length only.